synthetichooman/vault/protocol.md

         {
           "type": "feature",
           "component": "build.py",
-          "summary": "Added interactive Easter egg with multi-platform trigger.", "details": "Implemented a Matrix-style animation Easter egg.
-On desktop, it's triggered by the Konami keyboard code.
-For mobile, it uses a more robust 13-tap trigger on non-interactive elements.
-This foundational script can be extended for future Easter eggs or redirects."
+          "summary": "Built an extensible, multi-platform Easter egg framework.", "details": "Implemented a scalable system for secret user interactions.
+The initial implementation includes two eggs: a Matrix-style animation and a red-text toggle.
+Each has a unique trigger for both keyboard (Konami code variations) and mobile (tap-based triggers on specific elements or the page body).
+The framework is designed for easy addition of future secrets."
         }
       ]
     }